 As an animal geneticist, Max Rothschild (MS’75) has built an impressive research portfolio focusing on identifying, mapping, and sequencing genes in pigs and other animals.
 Rothschild received his master’s degree in Animal Science at UW–Madison and recently retired as the C.F.
 Curtiss Distinguished Professor in Agriculture and Life Sciences and the M.E.
 Ensminger Chair in International Animal Agriculture in the Department of Animal Science at Iowa State University.
 His research funding has totaled over $31 million, and he has 12 U.S. and many foreign patents.
 A prolific author, he has over 425 published refereed journal articles and over 700 abstracts, invited papers, popular press and extension articles, proceedings, and book chapters.
 As a supportive alumnus of UW–Madison, Rothschild and his wife established the A.B.
 Chapman Fund in honor of Rothschild’s M.S. academic advisor.
 Since 1994, this fund has been used to bring a world-renowned animal geneticist to the UW–Madison campus each spring to present the A.B.
 Chapman Lecture in Animal Breeding and Genetics, give a lecture on livestock genetics to students in the undergraduate animal genetics courses, and interact with faculty, staff, and graduate students on campus.

 Since receiving her academic grounding as a student in the Department of Life Sciences Communication at UW–Madison, Claire Huschka Sink (BS’65) has gone on to make a number of extraordinary contributions to society.
 Her dedication to public service began in CALS with her involvement in organizations such as the Livestock Judging Team and the Saddle and Sirloin Club.
 She spent several years working in Cooperative Extension at Pennsylvania State University before working in the private sector.
 While at Penn State, she developed the proposal to create the university’s first endowed chair, which was established in the School of Forestry.
 Today, there are 99 additional endowed chairs at this Big Ten University.
 In 1983, Sink began working at the U.S. Department of Energy where she held leadership positions for over 20 years.
 At DOE, her work was dedicated to technology development for cleaning up U.S. nuclear weapons complex sites.
 Sink represented the program to the environmental remediation industry and published and spoke on environmental technology policy, innovative environmental remediation technology, and encouraged environmental regulators and technology developers to collaborate toward common goals.
-Sink has received several awards and honors during her career, and she has maintained her ties to the university, specifically through the life sciences communication department by establishing an endowment for undergraduate and graduate students in technology management and sustainability.
+Sink has received several awards and honors during her career, and she has maintained her ties to the university, specifically through the life sciences communication department by establishing a scholarship for undergraduate and graduate students in technology management and sustainability.